 Peas don't like their roots being disturbed and one advantage of sowing into toilet roll holders as opposed to root trainers is that with toilet roll holders you can leave them in situ or peel away carefully, causing minimum disturbance to the roots.
 Keep compost moist and the Peas should germinate easily.

-Once seedlings are about 15cms high you need to harden off before planting out.
-It's too much of a shock to the plant to go from the protected environment of a greenhouse straight outside so place the tray of plants outside on milder days bringing inside at night.
-When planting out minimise root disturbance.
-Peas need support and depending on size, the dwarf variety will make do with pea sticks but taller varieties will require a net to scramble up.
-Peas have tendrils whereas Runner and French Beans climb and wind around supports, tendrils need a net to climb up.
+If germinated under glass, once the seedlings are about 15cms high, you need to harden off before planting out.
+It's too much of a shock to the plant to go from the protected environment of a greenhouse straight outside.
+Place the tray of plants outside on milder days bringing inside at night.
+Leave out for longer periods until the plants are outside all the time.

 Peas are an ideal crop for children to grow.
 They germinate easily, grow quickly and can be picked and eaten straight from the pod.

-Although there are a number of diseases which can strike Peas they are usually trouble free.
-If after sowing the plant fails to germinate it is usually rodents eating the Pea seed.
+Although there are several diseases which can strike Peas, they are usually trouble free.
+If after sowing germination fails, it is usually rodents eating the Pea seed.

 The only attention Peas need is to water in a dry spell, especially after flowering when the pods are fattening up.